Get insider access

 Compared To Other Headphones

 If you ignore the marketing around the Sennheiser HD 620S, they're essentially closed-back headphones with angled transducers, and they look like the closed-back cousin to the open-backed Sennheiser HD 560S but with a chunkier build.
-Obviously, the HD 620S isolate better than their open-back counterparts, but their soundstage isn't as wide, open, or immersive.
-Their soundstage aligns more closely with other closed-backs like the popular Beyerdynamic DT 770 PRO and Beyerdynamic DT 700 PRO X, which also output more consistent bass than the Sennheiser HD 620S.
+Obviously, the HD 620S isolate better than their open-back counterparts, but their soundstage isn't as open by virtue of design limitations.
+Popular closed-backs like the Beyerdynamic DT 770 PRO and Beyerdynamic DT 700 PRO X supply similar PRTF results, and these also output more consistent bass than the Sennheiser HD 620S.
 Adding somewhat to the confusion is figuring out exactly who the HD 620S are for.
-The manufacturer states these are for audio enthusiasts, which can account for the focus on upgraded comfort and build, while more professional features such as balanced cabling are available, but at an added cost.
+The manufacturer states these are for audio enthusiasts, which can account for the focus on upgraded comfort and build, while more professional features like balanced cabling are available, but at an added cost.

 Still trying to figure out what you want?
-Check out the best closed-back headphones, the best headphones for audiophiles, and if you really want a spacious soundstage, check out the best open-back headphones.
+Check out the best closed-back headphones, the best headphones for audiophiles, and, if you really want a spacious soundstage, the best open-back headphones.

 Sennheiser HD 560S

 Though they look similar, the biggest difference between the Sennheiser HD 560S and the Sennheiser HD 620S is that the former are open-back and the latter are closed-back headphones.
 As a result, the HD 560S supply a much more immersive and open passive soundstage.
 They're also lighter in weight, and they deliver a more consistent sound.
 Of course, they don't isolate noise like the HD 620S.
 The HD 620S are slightly more premium in build with a metal-reinforced headband, but they clamp tighter.
 Their fit is much more fussy and is more likely to deliver inconsistent sound.
-Overall, their darker treble response makes them not quite as balanced sounding as the HD 560S, though that depends on your taste.
+Overall, they provide a fuller, but less even, bass response, though that depends on your taste.

 Beyerdynamic DT 770 PRO

-While both headphones are well-made and comfortable, the Beyerdynamic DT 770 PRO are better for most people than the Sennheiser HD 620S.
+While both headphones are well-made and comfortable, choosing between the Beyerdynamic DT 770 PRO and the Sennheiser HD 620S depends on your tuning preference.
 The Beyerdynamic have a more consistent frequency response, translating to a more predictable sound profile regardless of your head shape or if you wear glasses.
-Their sound is both brighter and bassier than the Sennheiser, though both headphones isolate out noise similarly.
+Their sound is much brighter than the Sennheiser, which can inch you towards either pair depending on tastes, though both headphones isolate out noise similarly.
 On the other hand, the Sennheiser are more comfortable with fewer exposed wires, and you can replace the detachable cable.

 Sennheiser HD 600

-The Sennheiser HD 600 are open-back headphones with a brighter sound profile and a much more open and spacious soundstage than compared to the Sennheiser HD 620S.
-The HD 600 have a less erratic treble response and more detailed mids, though both headphones have subdued bass responses.
+The Sennheiser HD 600 are open-back headphones with a much more open and spacious soundstage than the Sennheiser HD 620S.
+The HD 600 have a less erratic treble response and more detailed mids, though the bass is more subdued than the HD 620S.
 Your audio is also reproduced with better consistency on the HD 600.
 The closed-back HD 620S block out more environmental sounds due to their closed-back design.
-They're comfortable and well-made, but they don't deliver audio as consistently, and their soundstage isn't as immersive.
+They're comfortable and well-made but don't deliver audio as consistently, and their soundstage isn't as immersive.
+Still, if you want more body in your bass, they provide a thicker-sounding thud.

 Sennheiser HD 490 PRO

-The Sennheiser HD 490 PRO are open-back headphones, and they have a better passive soundstage than the closed-back Sennheiser HD 620S.
+The Sennheiser HD 490 PRO are open-back headphones with a wider soundstage than the closed-back Sennheiser HD 620S.
 The HD 490 PRO supply a much more consistent sound.
-They also include an extra set of ear pads and particularly perform better than the HD 620S for people who wear glasses.
+They also include an extra set of ear pads and perform better than the HD 620S for people who wear glasses.
 The HD 620S are well-made and comfortable with a sparser set of accessories.
 Their noise isolation makes them more suitable to wear in different environments.
-Sadly, their bass response is highly impacted by their inconsistent frequency response.
+Sadly, their bass response is highly impacted by their inconsistent frequency response, but if they fit you well, they add extra punch to the bass compared to the analytically tuned HD 490 PRO.

 + Show more